-- ICANN meetings have served the organization well.
-But the number and structure was developed ten years ago, with at least part of the rationale for the frequency of meetings being to provide an opportunity for the community to support the organization's growth and development.
-The meetings are now large and complex and their purpose needs to be reexamined, changes proposed and consultation undertaken with the community. - ICANN is consulting the community on maintaining the current rotation until the end of 2009 and then instituting long-term reforms to be introduced for 2010. - These include a reduction in the number of meetings per year from three to two with one of the meetings each year being located in a central travel 'hub' location. - Comments need not be limited to these proposals alone.
+- ICANN meetings have served the organisation well.
+But their number and structure was developed ten years ago with the regularity being necessary for the to grow and support the organisation.
+They are now large and complex and their purpose needs to be reexamined, changes proposed and consultation undertaken with the community. - ICANN is consulting the community on maintaining the current rotation until the end of 2009 and then instituting long-term reforms to be introduced for 2010. - These include a reduction in the number of meetings per year from three to two with one of the meetings each year being located in a central travel 'hub' location. - Comments need not be limited to these proposals alone.
 ICANN would be grateful for all comments on how to improve the operation and purpose of its meetings. - This is not a discussion driven solely by financial economy.
 It may be that meetings would benefit from more financial investment.
 The purpose of the proposals presented here is to promote better planning and a more realistic investment of time by participants.